Course and Program Design

 - Pre-launch implementation training is offered for faculty, if necessary.

-- Faculty and the CETL design team monitor student engagement and performance as well as student and faculty satisfaction.
+- Faculty and the CETLOE design team monitor student engagement and performance as well as student and faculty satisfaction.
 Where students are struggling, just-in-time interventions are created and built into the next iteration of the course.

 - Ongoing implementation training is offered for faculty, if necessary.

 We prioritize course and program development projects coordinated through the Associate Provost for Online Strategies (APOS), so stay tuned to calls for proposals.
 However, other projects are often possible.
-If you are a GSU faculty member interested in learning more about working with a CETL design team to develop online learning experiences for your students, we’d love to hear what you have in mind.
+If you are a GSU faculty member interested in learning more about working with a CETLOE design team to develop online learning experiences for your students, we’d love to hear what you have in mind.
 Just complete this form and we’ll be in touch.